wish2023/tp/docs/UserGuide.md

 e.g. in `add n/NAME`, NAME is a parameter which can be used as: `add n/Assignment1`.
 * Parameters can be in any order. e.g. if the command specifies `n/NAME t/TIME`, `t/TIME n/NAME` is also acceptable.
-* Any unknown parameter type input by the user that does not fit the parameters accepted in a respective feature will be ignored. e.g `add n/NAME p/PARAMETER`, since `p/` is an unknown parameter type for `add` feature, `p/PARAMETER` is ignored.
+* Any unknown parameter type entered by the user that does not fit the parameters accepted in a respective feature will be ignored. e.g `add n/NAME p/PARAMETER`, since `p/` is an unknown parameter type for `add` command, `p/PARAMETER` is ignored.
 * If user types in 2 or more parameter description for each parameter type, only the first description will be taken. e.g. if user types `n/NAME1 n/NAME2`, only `NAME1` will be recorded as the task's name.
 * Items in square brackets are optional. e.g `n/NAME  [d/DURATION]` can be used as `n/Task1 d/1` or as `n/Task1`.